 12 reasons I’m tempted to drop everything and move to Grenada

 I’m in Toronto daydreaming about living in a beach cottage in Grenada.
 A year ago I would have been hard-pressed to find the island on a map– it was one of the mysterious “G” countries near the equator such as Guyana or Guadeloupe.
-But after spending some time criss-crossing the island researching a culinary story for Taste & Travel Magazine (watch for it Summer 2015), it seems I’ve caught “Move to Grenada” fever.
+But after spending some time criss-crossing the island researching a culinary story for Taste & Travel Magazine , it seems I’ve caught “Move to Grenada” fever.